Amish Peanut Butter Cream Pie

 -

-Using a mixer, mix together the dry vanilla instant pudding mix
+In a large mixing bowl, using a mixer, mix together the dry vanilla instant pudding mix, milk and peanut butter together for 2 minutes.

 -